blakeox/blakeox.github.io/contact.md

 # Contact Me

-I’m always interested in discussing new opportunities or collaborations in digital transformation and enterprise solutions.
+I'm always excited to discuss new opportunities and collaborations.
 Feel free to reach out:

 - **Email:** [blakepoxford@outlook.com](mailto:blakepoxford@outlook.com)
 - **Phone:** 248-202-4479
 - **LinkedIn:** [linkedin.com/in/blake-o-powell](https://linkedin.com/in/blake-o-powell)

----

 ## Or Send Me a Message